Liablbility/ViT-PTQ-with-NNI/README.md

 Attention:

-Put the data set of stanford dog in the directory of ./data or set the attribute 'download' of dataloader to be True
+Put the data set of stanford dog in the directory of ./data or set the attribute 'download' of the dataloader to be True